Vehicle seizure notices

 Details of vehicles we have seized in the current financial year

 These notices are issued in accordance with requirements of the Control of Waste (Dealing with Seized Property) (England and Wales) Regulations 2015.
 We must make this information available to the public for at least 15 days.

 Numbers of vehicles seized in previous financial years

 Claiming your vehicle

-If you are the registered keeper of a vehicle that has been seized, you will have been served a notice explaining how to make a claim.
+If you are the registered keeper of a vehicle that has been seized, you will have been served with a notice explaining how to make a claim.
 Please refer to the details on the notice.

 To claim the vehicle you must register your claim with us within 15 working days of the date of the notice.
 This should be done in writing.
 Please use the form that accompanies the notice.

 To claim a seized vehicle you must be the legal owner of the vehicle and be able to provide the following documents to prove this:

 original V5C vehicle registration document in your name with your correct address and